Are winter tires worth it? The simple answer is yes.

 5. A little bit of prevention can save lives

-Consider if you, your family or friends are in a crash that could have been prevented if you had winter tires, you won't always have the chance for a do over.
+Consider if you, your family or friends are in a crash that was preventable if you had winter tires.
+Remember you won't always have the chance for a do over.
 There are numerous accidents, some resulting in death, each year attributed to drivers losing control of their vehicle because the tires weren't suitable for the road conditions.

 Come back here as we'll be soon be offering a promotion on winter tires.